theaidguild/kirk-ai/README.md

 #### Dark theme & UX

-The documentation site uses the Material for MkDocs theme with a dark-mode toggle.
-When viewing the site, use the theme toggle (top-right) to switch between light and dark modes.
-The site will also follow the visitor's system preference.

-To preview with the same theme locally, install the docs requirements and run the local server:
+The documentation site uses the Material for MkDocs theme in a dark-only configuration.
+The site is intentionally styled for a dark appearance and will not show a light-mode toggle.
+To preview the site locally with the same theme, install the docs requirements and run the local server:

 ```bash
 pip install -r docs_requirements.txt